Paris attacks reshape U.S. debate on immigration, security

 The issue has challenged America’s image of itself as a nation that welcomes downtrodden newcomers, with some lawmakers suggesting all Syrians should be barred, or that Christian Syrians should be favored over Muslims.

-Obama said refugees are screened for 18 to 24 months before being cleared to enter the United States, with the intelligence community fully vetting applicants.

-“When candidates say we should not admit 3-year-old orphans, that’s political posturing.
-When individuals say we should have religious tests, and only Christians, proven Christians, should be allowed, that’s offensive and contrary to American values.”

-Republican Senator John McCain backed scrupulous vetting but also strongly opposed discrimination.
+Republican Senator John McCain on Tuesday backed scrupulous vetting but strongly opposed such discrimination.

 “All of us are God’s children ... so I disagree with that assumption that only Christian children should be able to come to the United States,” he told Reuters.